sympozer/sympozer-client-seed-v2/README.md

 Run `ng build` to build the project and deploy on a static server.
 The build artifacts will be stored in the `app/dist/` directory.

-Use the `-prod` option for a production build and `-bh` to set up the base hash that will be included in the index.html file (see examples in `app/package.json` file).
+Use the `-prod` option for a production build and `--base-href` to set up the base hash that will be included in the index.html file (see examples in `app/package.json` file).

 In case you define commands in `app/package.json`, run them using `npm run <commandName>`.